My Therapeutic Approach

 Take the next step!

-When I have availability, I offer a free 15-minute consultation over the phone, to see if we are right for each other.
+I offer a free 15-minute video consultation, to see if we are right for each other.

-This consultation is a conversation in a safe space where you can experience the work and we can decide whether to take this journey together.
+This consultation is a safe space where you can experience the work and decide whether to take this journey together.

 I do NOT accept insurance!